Liz Olson

-Liz Olson is an American politician serving in the Minnesota House of Representatives since 2017.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Olson represents District 8A in northeastern Minnesota, which includes parts of the city of Duluth in St. Louis County.
+Liz Olson is an American politician who formerly served in the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Olson represented District 8A in northeastern Minnesota, which includes parts of the city of Duluth in St. Louis County.

 Early life, education, and career

 Olson attended the University of Minnesota Duluth, graduating with a Bachelor of Arts in sociology and women's studies, and Luther Seminary, graduating with a Master of Arts in congregational and community care.

 Olson is a community organizer who has worked for Churches United in Ministry, Generations Health Care Initiatives, and TakeAction Minnesota.
-She is a former president of the League of Women Voters of Duluth and is also a member of the advisory committee of the Minnesota Council of Nonprofits northeast chapter and a board member of Firefly Yoga International.
+She is a former president of the League of Women Voters, Duluth, is a member of the advisory committee of the Minnesota Council of Nonprofits northeast chapter, and is a board member of Firefly Yoga International.

 Minnesota House of Representatives

-Olson was elected to the Minnesota House of Representatives in 2016 and has been reelected every two years since.
-Following the 2018 election, Olson became the majority whip for the Democratic-Farmer-Labor Party.
-She served as speaker pro tempore of the House from 2019 to 2022.
-During the 2021-22 legislative session, Olson served as a deputy majority leader.
+Olson was elected to the Minnesota House of Representatives in 2016 and was reelected every two years through 2022.
+She first ran after two-term DFL incumbent Erik Simonson announced he would seek election to the Minnesota Senate.
+In 2020, her opponent contested the election results, but a court dismissed the case.

-Olson chairs the Ways and Means Committee and also sits on the Rules and Legislative Administration and Taxes Committees.
+Olson served as speaker pro tempore of the House from 2019 to 2022.
+From 2019 to 2020 she served as the majority whip for the House DFL Caucus, and from 2021 to 2022 as deputy majority leader.
+Olson chaired the Ways and Means Committee during her final term.

+Having already announced her decision not to seek reelection, Olson resigned her seat in mid-2024, taking a position with the McKnight Foundation.

 Electoral history

 Personal life

 Olson and her husband, Tom, have one child.
-They reside in the Denfeld neighborhood in Duluth.
+They reside in the Denfeld neighborhood in Duluth, Minnesota.